Saints’ Payton eyes history in finale vs. Panthers

 “We have a chance to win more games in the regular season than any team in Saints history,” said Payton, who has now coached New Orleans to 13 wins in three seasons since taking over in 2006.
 “There’s a lot at stake relative to some individuals, but also the evaluation process and then also as a team being able to hit that 14th win.
 I think that that’s a lot.”

-Payton declined to get specific about who he meant by “some individuals,” but odds are he was talking about reserves who’ve been competing all season for snaps — not players like record-setting quarterback Drew Brees, dynamic running back Alvin Kamara or leading receiver Michael Thomas.
+Payton declined to get specific about who he meant by “some individuals,” but odds are he was referring to reserves who’ve been competing all season for snaps — not players like record-setting quarterback Drew Brees, dynamic running back Alvin Kamara or leading receiver Michael Thomas.

+Payton announced after Friday’s practice that he intends to start Brees’ backup, Teddy Bridgewater, but declined to go into specifics about playing time at other positions.

-Although Payton has resisted divulging personnel plans, it hardly seems worth the risk to subject the club’s most productive players to possible injury, considering a trip to the Super Bowl is two home victories away after this final regular-season obligation has been dispensed with.
+Still, it hardly seemed worth the risk to subject the club’s most productive players to possible injury, considering a trip to the Super Bowl is two home victories away after this final regular-season obligation has been dispensed with.

-If Brees doesn’t play, second-sting QB Teddy Bridgewater likely will start.
-Panthers coach Ron Rivera said he sees little point in preparing his team to face someone who had appeared in only four games in purely mop-up duty and has attempted one pass (an incompletion).
+Panthers coach Ron Rivera said earlier this week that he didn’t see the point in guessing the Saints’ personnel plans and was preparing for New Orleans’ usual offense.

-“We’re preparing for Drew,” Rivera said.
-“We’re preparing for Kamara, we’re preparing for (Mark) Ingram, and we’re preparing for their best shot.”
+“We’re preparing for Kamara, we’re preparing for (Mark) Ingram, and we’re preparing for their best shot,” Rivera said.

 If anything, Rivera is more concerned with keeping his own players sharp.
 As a former player himself, Rivera appreciates the challenge of getting emotionally and mentally ready for a game that — at least for established players whose futures are secure — won’t have much riding on it.

 “It’s a challenge.
 At the end of the day, it really comes down to the players controlling it themselves,” Rivera said.
 “I can say what I want to say and try and do things the way I want to do them, but it really does come down to the guys stepping up.
 It’s difficult.
 I get it.
-I have been there.
-This is my 30th year in the league, so I’ve seen all kinds of things.”
+I have been there.”

 Some other story lines surrounding Panthers-Saints: